-In relation to both cost and time the big question to ask will be “Is it worth it?”
-For many wanting to change careers there will be extensive training involved or a return to school to receive the necessary education for the new career.
+In relation to both cost and time, the big question to ask will be “Is it worth it?”
+For many wanting to change careers, there will be extensive training involved or a return to school to receive the necessary education for the new career.
 The latter is what faced my wife as a degree in accounting is a must for the profession.

-When looking at time realize there is a big difference between a total transition time of 2 years versus 5 years.
+There is a big difference between a total transition time of 2 years versus 5 years.
 How long are you willing to commit to this endeavor?

 When looking at cost realize there is a big difference between a $5,000 expense and a $40,000 expense.
 How much can you afford and will the new career be worth the expense?

 Would you return to school for three years at a total cost of 40K for a new career that only netted you a $3,000 per year increase in salary?
 Probably not.
 It would take you 10+ years to break even on that deal.
 But you most definitely would – all other things being equal – for one that upped your annual salary by 20K per year.